Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How to become a collection agency in Massachusetts

-All applications for company or branch licenses or company registrations of collection agencies in Massachusetts must be filed with the Massachusetts Division of Banks through the Nationwide Multi-State Licensing System and Registry (NMLS).
-Paper license/registration applications are no longer accepted.
-More licensing information can be accessed from the Additional Resources section of this page.
+Applications for company or branch licenses or company registrations of collection agencies in Massachusetts must be filed with the Massachusetts Division of Banks through the Nationwide Multi-State Licensing System and Registry (NMLS).